bomonike/bomonike.github.io/openmct.md

    CAUTION: Create another Terminal window to do something else.
    Press control+C to stop the app running.

-1. Click "Allow" in the pop-up "Do you want the application "node" to accept incoming network connections?
+1. On macOS, click "Allow" in the pop-up "Do you want the application "node" to accept incoming network connections?

    ### Run Web Browser

-1. Switch to the Chrome web browser
+1. Switch to the Chrome web browser.
 1. Obtain the GUI <strong>with logging</strong> using its default port without a SSL certificate:

    <a target="_blank" href="http://localhost:8080?log=info">http://localhost:8080?log=info</a>

    You should see a screen that's the beginnings of what is shown in the <a href="#Demo">demo screen above</a>.

-   PROTIP: Production servers have a different procedure.
+   PROTIP: Production servers have a different procedure: npm run build.

 1. View the log:

    ### Web server status

-   QUESTION: The web server status is served from
+   QUESTION: "Cannot GET /server-status" appears when the web server status is served from

    http://localhost:8080/server-status